Skip to content

 npm run migrate:up

-This creates the truss_internal schema with tables for API keys, saved queries, webhooks, realtime subscriptions, and more.
+This creates the internal schema used by Truss to manage API keys, saved queries, webhooks, realtime subscriptions, and more.

 4. Start development servers